Data Residency for SharePoint Online and OneDrive for Business

 Move a OneDrive site to a different Geography location

 The OneDrive service uses Azure Blob Storage to store content.
-The Storage blob associated with the user's OneDrive will be moved from the source to destination Geography location within 40 days of destination OneDrive being available to the user.
-The access to the user's OneDrive will be restored as soon as the destination OneDrive is available.
+The Storage blob associated with the user's OneDrive is moved from the source to destination Geography location within 40 days of destination OneDrive being available to the user.
+The access to the user's OneDrive is restored as soon as the destination OneDrive is available.

-The procedures in this article require the Microsoft SharePoint Online PowerShell Module.
+The procedures in this article require the Microsoft SharePoint PowerShell Module.

 Communicating to your users

-Be sure to send your users an email when the move has successfully completed informing them that they can resume working in OneDrive.
+Be sure to send your users an email when the move completes, informing them that they can resume working in OneDrive.

 Scheduling OneDrive site moves

 You can schedule OneDrive site moves in advance (described later in this article).
 We recommend that you start with a small number of users to validate your workflows and communication strategies.
-Once you are comfortable with the process, you can schedule moves as follows: -You can schedule up to 4,000 moves at a time. -As the moves begin, you can schedule more, with a maximum of 4,000 pending moves in the queue and any given time. -The maximum size of a OneDrive that can be moved is 1 terabyte (1 TB).
+Once you're comfortable with the process, you can schedule moves as follows:

 Moving a OneDrive site